rknobel1/issue-triage/README.md

 ## Next milestones

-1. Create an evaluation dataset of confirmed duplicate pairs.
-2. Add TF-IDF as a baseline and report Recall@1, Recall@5, and MRR.
+1. Add TF-IDF as a baseline and report Recall@1, Recall@5, and MRR.
-3. Add PostgreSQL and pgvector after the local pipeline is evaluated.
+2. Add PostgreSQL and pgvector after the local pipeline is evaluated.
-4. Build a small Next.js interface.
+3. Build a small Next.js interface.
-5. Add label prediction and human feedback collection.
+4. Add label prediction and human feedback collection.

 ## License